 I do think that we're moving through a time to where we're stratifying risk.

-So the people who are considered more vulnerable, the elderly, those with chronic medical conditions, obesity, diabetes, chronic lung disease.
+So the people who are considered more vulnerable, the elderly, those with chronic medical conditions, obesity, diabetes, chronic lung disease, I think that they need to make smart decisions regarding their own health and perhaps stay home.

-But I do think that we are getting to the point where the healthy individuals, m specifically those who have potentially already had the infection, recovered from the infection.
+But I do think that we are getting to the point where the healthy individuals, specifically those who have potentially already had the infection, recovered from the infection.

-We need to get back to a new level of normal, and I'm gonna call again on the private industry to say, what are you gonna do to make sure that people not only feel safe but are safe to come to those venues again?
+And I'm going to call again on the private industry to say, what are you going to do to make sure that people not only feel safe, but are safe to come to those venues again.

-So I want to start seeing those those those changes being made, and that will decrease the overall spread of infection, not just the virus causing COVID-19, but the flu and everything else.
+And that will decrease the overall spread of infection, not just the virus causing COVID-19, but the flu and everything else.

-The good news is right now we are seeing more people being discharged from the hospital with COVID 19 than coming in.
+The good news is right now we are seeing more people being discharged from the hospital with COVID-19 than coming in.

 So this is a great time for optimism, but we don't want to lose that momentum.